U-Zo/llm-rules/default-rules.md

    - Include tests for normal behavior, edge cases, and failure scenarios.

 2. Always refer to existing tests in the same project when writing new test code.

-3. Mock interfaces, not internal logic.
+3. Mock external dependencies through their interfaces.
+   - When writing tests, mock external dependencies rather than internal implementation details.
+   - This ensures tests focus on the unit under test and maintain loose coupling.

-## 📚 Output Formatting Guidelines
+## 📚 Comment Formatting Guidelines

 1. Accompany each code block with a clear explanation.
 2. Provide example usage or expected results when helpful.